Are you a Florida resident who has just been involved in a multiple-car accident? If you responded in the affirmative, then you are not alone.

 Car pileups can be messy, to say the least.
 Proving who is to blame for the incident on your own is an uphill battle.

-However, liability can be proven with an experienced personal injury lawyer.
+However, liability can be proven with an experienced car accident lawyer.
 Find out more about who is liable following a multiple-car accident in Florida.

 Who Is Liable for a Multiple-Car Accident in Florida?